 - NO INKS, DYES OR SCENTS – The loo rolls are good for your bum as no nasties are used on them.

 - 50% OFF PROFITS GO TO CHARITY – Not only are you supporting zero waste, no plastic and recycling, but WGAC donate a whopping 50% of their profits to building toilets for those in need.
 So you are perhaps paying a tiny bit extra for your recycled loo roll, but you are helping a good cause and giving to charity at the same time.
 They’ve donated over £1 million to date!

-- NEVER RUN OUT OF LOO ROLL AGAIN – These are delivered in bulk and you can sign up for this eco-friendly subscription so you never have to shop for loo roll again, or run out.
-Just set your delivery to come as often as you need it too and enjoy the convenience of it being delivered directly to your door.
+- NEVER RUN OUT OF LOO ROLL AGAIN – These are delivered in bulk and you can sign up for this eco-friendly subscription so you never have to shop for loo roll again or run out.
+Just set your delivery to come as often as you need it to and enjoy the convenience of it being delivered directly to your door.

 10 tips to reduce plastic waste in your bathroom

-Buying Who Gives A Crap toilet paper is a great way to reduce some of the single-use plastic waste from your bathroom which is usually non-recyclable too so ends up in landfill.
+Buying Who Gives A Crap toilet paper is a great way to reduce some of the single-use plastic waste from your bathroom which is usually non-recyclable too and ends up in a landfill.
 Here are a few more ways to reduce plastic in your bathroom:

 - Use wooden or paper cotton buds instead of plastic ones.